Table of Contents

 - commit-log request processing: Uses an on disk persisted

-impl instance to process different commit-log API requests
+CommitLogimpl instance to process different commit-log API requests

 In order to process commit-log requests we run a dedicated request handler loop on it's own single threaded tokio runtime.
 The web client facing half forwards the parsed requests to the request processing half over a dedicated channel, collects the result and responds back to the client.

-In order the complete the loop, the request processing half also sends a channel send half resp_tx
+In order the complete the loop, the request processing half also sends a channel send half resp_tx, while keeping the recv half resp_rx with themselves.
+The request processing half sends back the result using the send half resp_tx it received.

-We will be using axum
+We will be using axum for this example.

 Now that we have an outline of our architecture, let's proceed with the implementation.